 - You don't have to keep buying replacement crystals

-- You have to empty the water collection tank roughly every 2 days depending on the size of the RV and the steam you produce.
+- You have to empty the water collection tank roughly every two days depending on the size of the RV and the steam you produce.

-- Uses electricity - not much good if you are relying on your battery and have no electric hookup
+- Uses electricity, which is not much good if you are relying on your battery and have no electric hookup.

 - Can sometimes leak a little and leave a small puddle, although it does shut itself off when full.
-Actually personally we have never had this problem with this dehumidifier, however I read it in some of the reviews.
+Personally, we have never had this problem with this dehumidifier; however, I read it in some of the reviews.